OUR KINGSTON FRENCH CURRICULUM

 HOW WE GET OUR CHILDREN TO HAVE AN UNDERSTANDING OF A MODERN FOREIGN LANGUAGE AND DEVELOP THEIR FRENCH VOCABULARY.

-At Kingston we want our pupils to develop a love of learning a new language and to feel confident when in a foreign country to ‘try out’ their knowledge of the French language.
+We want our pupils to have a real passion for languages and a curiosity for learning another language.
+Our aim is for them to feel confident when in a foreign country to ‘try out’ their knowledge of the French language.
 Through our carefully thought-out programme of study our pupils will expand their knowledge of the world and the culture and traditions of another country.
-The curriculum is planned so that children are provided with the opportunity to experiment with expressing their ideas and thoughts in another language We use the teaching of French to add cultural capital to our pupils, especially our disadvantaged pupils who might not have the opportunity to travel abroad.
-Our belief is that the acquisition of a different language deepens pupil’s understanding of the world around them and makes a contribution to the development of their oracy and literacy.
+The curriculum is planned so that children are provided with the opportunity to experiment with expressing their ideas and thoughts in another language Our belief is that the acquisition of a different language deepens pupil’s understanding of the world around them and makes a contribution to the development of their oracy and literacy skills.

 It is the aim of our MFL curriculum to ensure all of our pupils:

 - understand and respond to spoken and written language from a variety of authentic sources;

 - speak with increasing confidence, fluency and spontaneity with a focus on the accuracy of their pronunciation and intonation;

 - can write at varying length, for different purposes and audiences, using the variety of grammatical structures that they have learnt;

 - meet the national curriculum end of Key Stage 2 attainment targets;

 - absorb the culture of a different country.

 We have chosen a scheme of work (KAPOW) that meets the expectations of the national curriculum.
 The teaching of French at Kingston is very visual and interactive, using lots of games, songs, pictures and role play.